mroswell/voter_poll_join/README.md

     If it is not already installed, find the download here: https://www.python.org/download/

-4. In your repo, run this command to ensure that you have local disk space available for the output files.
+4. Optionally: run this command in your repo directory to ensure that you have local disk space available for the output files.
 (Substitute the names of your two input files)
    ```
    $ python checkspace.py INPUT_VOTERFILE.csv INPUT_POLLFILE.csv
    ```